Overview

 - Evidence that you can support yourself financially

-You cannot work even if unpaid.
+You can not work, even if unpaid.

 You must have sufficient funds when applying for the Study English in the UK Visa, the total minimum costs will vary depending on your circumstances.